|

 The McVeigh execution supposedly brings "closure" to those who

-But what those survivors and victims really want is justice.
+bombing.
+But what those survivors and victims really want

 Unsung Hero: Glenn Wilburn.